geroafonso/ipsec_traffic_exporter/README.md

 This will run with default values as follows:

 - listen address: 0.0.0.0
 - listen port: 9754
 - running interval in seconds: 15

-You may also run with custom listen address, port and interval:
+You may also run with a custom listen address, port, and interval:

 ```shell
 /usr/local/bin/ipsec_traffic.py -a 192.168.0.100 -p 48989 -i 30
 ```

-You may check in another terminal if the default port (i.e. 9754) is open on the default listen address (i.e. 0.0.0.0)
+You may check in another terminal if the default port (i.e., 9754) is open on the default listen address (i.e., 0.0.0.0):

 ```shell
 $ ss -nlt